CQCL/pytket-docs/manual/manual_compiler.rst

 ..
 Note::
-    :py:class:`FullPeepholeOptimise` takes an optional ``allow_swaps`` argument.
-This is a boolean flag to indicate whether :py:class:`FullPeepholeOptimise` should preserve the circuit connectivity or not.
+    :py:class:`~pytket.passes.FullPeepholeOptimise` takes an optional ``allow_swaps`` argument.
+This is a boolean flag to indicate whether :py:class:`~pytket.passes.FullPeepholeOptimise` should preserve the circuit connectivity or not.
 If set to ``False`` the pass will presrve circuit connectivity but the circuit will generally be less optimised than if connectivity was ignored.

-    :py:class:`FullPeepholeOptimise` also takes an optional ``target_2qb_gate`` argument to specify whether to target the {:py:class:`OpType.TK1`, :py:class:`OpType.CX`} or {:py:class:`OpType.TK1`, :py:class:`OpType.TK2`} gateset.
+    :py:class:`~pytket.passes.FullPeepholeOptimise` also takes an optional ``target_2qb_gate`` argument to specify whether to target the {:py:class:`OpType.TK1`, :py:class:`OpType.CX`} or {:py:class:`OpType.TK1`, :py:class:`OpType.TK2`} gateset.

 ..
 Note::
-    Prevous versions of :py:class:`FullPeepholeOptimise` did not apply the :py:class:`ThreeQubitSquash` pass.
+    Prevous versions of :py:class:`~pytket.passes.FullPeepholeOptimise` did not apply the :py:class:`ThreeQubitSquash` pass.
 There is a :py:class:`PeepholeOptimise2Q` pass which applies the old pass sequence with the :py:class:`ThreeQubitSquash` pass excluded.

 .. `Backend.default_compilation_pass` gives a recommended compiler pass to solve the backend's constraints with little or light optimisation